74% of retail CFD accounts lose money.

 Absolutely, individuals in European countries such as France, Germany, the Netherlands, and Spain can invest in the Vanguard 500 ETF (VOO) using a bank account or credit card.
 For purchasing shares of this S&P 500 index fund, it's necessary to register on an authorized stock trading platform in Europe that allows bank deposits.
 It's important to select a platform that is compliant with regulations from the European Securities and Markets Authority (ESMA) or your country's financial regulatory authority.

 How to Invest in VOO in Europe

-- Navigate to the 'Deposit Funds' option, typically found at the bottom left section of your screen.
+- Fund Your Account: Navigate to 'Deposit Funds' on the eToro dashboard, usually found at the bottom left.

-- Choose 'EUR' as the currency, then select your preferred payment channel to transfer funds from your European banking institution.
+- Currency and Payment: Select 'EUR' as your currency, choose your preferred payment method, and deposit funds from your European bank account.

 What is the Vanguard S&P 500 ETF (VOO)?